$5.3T

 Cross-system claims stay framed as review work until the health, labor, and housing records all point in the same direction.

-Stories stay in the main feed, but they should also land back on the issue file they belong to.
+Stories stay in the main feed and land back on the case page they belong to.
 This desk currently has 3 linked stories.

-The cleaner version of this story is not that the ACA vanished.
-It is that the pandemic-era affordability boost expired, 2026 subsidy math got harsher, and families already under cost pressure took the hit.
+The pandemic-era affordability boost expired, 2026 subsidy math got harsher, and families already under cost pressure took the hit.